Climbing Wall Rules & Guidelines

 - Climbers should never climb over, behind or around the side of the wall structure.

 - Only those securing a Lead Climbing Pass may lead climb on our wall.
 Lead climbing classes will be offered during the year for those wishing to learn this advanced type of rock climbing.

 6. Climbing Instruction

-- No one may use our climbing wall facility to instruct others for pay except through either Campus Recreation or Kinesiology and Allied Health.
+- No one may use our climbing wall facility to instruct others for pay except through either Campus Recreation or Allied Health and Psychology.

 - Belay Certification Classes will be offered during the first three weeks of each semester.